-NAMI In Our Own Voice presentations change attitudes, assumptions, and stereotypes about people with mental health conditions.
-These free, 40-, 60- or 90-minute presentations provide a personal perspective of mental illness, as presenters with lived experience talk openly about what it’s like to live with a mental health condition.
-Our trained presenters humanize the misunderstood, highly stigmatized topic of mental illness by showing that it’s possible—and common—to live well with a mental health condition.
+NAMI In Our Own Voice presentations change attitudes, assumptions and ideas about people with mental health conditions.
+These free, 40-, 60- or 90-minute presentations provide a personal perspective of mental health conditions, as leaders with lived experience talk openly about what it’s like to have a mental health condition.

-NAMI FaithNet is an information exchange network of NAMI members, friends, clergy and congregations of all faith traditions who wish to create more welcoming and supportive faith communities for persons and families touched by serious mental illness.
-NAMI FaithNet also encourages the role of faith in recovery for those for whom faith is a key component of their experience.
+NAMI FaithNet is an interfaith resource network of NAMI members, friends, clergy, and congregations of all faith traditions who wish to encourage faith communities who are welcoming and supportive of persons and families living with mental illness.

 Board members speak about NAMI at community groups.
 For more information about having NAMI Central Oregon speak at your community group, contact NAMI Central Oregon at email@example.com

 NAMI Central Oregon uses the term advocacy in the broadest sense.
 Nearly everything we do in relation to public outreach and education we believe contributes to our advocacy.